Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 - ☐ Documentation Completeness: Do all properties have 20+ professional photos, virtual tours, complete amenity lists, and Alberta RTA-compliant inspection reports?

-- ☐ Screening Efficiency: Does your process verify 3x monthly rent income requirement and complete reference checks within 48-72 hours?
+- ☐ Screening Efficiency: Does your process verify 3× monthly rent income and complete reference checks within 48–72 hours?

 - ☐ Retention Strategy: Have you calculated whether first-month-free incentives cost less than 14–18 day vacancy periods at your average rent?

-Three or more unchecked items indicate optimization opportunities that could reduce vacancy duration by 8-12 days average.
+Three or more unchecked items signal optimization opportunities that could reduce vacancy duration by 8–12 days on average.
 For a 20-unit portfolio at $1,567 average rent, improving fill rates from 14 days to 8 days saves $2,090 monthly in lost rental income.
+Each item maps directly to a section of this guide.

 Institutional asset managers face additional complexity balancing occupancy rates against rental income optimization across diverse property types.
-A vacant downtown condo at $2,255 monthly loses $75 daily, while a suburban townhouse at $1,757 loses $59 daily, yet both require equal screening rigor to avoid problem tenants.
+A vacant downtown condo at $2,255 monthly loses $75 daily, while a suburban townhouse at $1,757 loses $59 daily — yet both require equal screening rigor to avoid problem tenants.
 Tenant screening at scale demands standardized processes that comply with Alberta’s Residential Tenancies Act while filtering for income verification, credit checks, and reference validation.
 Property managers who develop systematic approaches to these challenges maintain 95%+ occupancy rates even in Calgary’s increasingly competitive 4.8% vacancy environment.
+Calgary property management fees typically run 8–12% of monthly rent, making self-management efficiency critical for owners who choose to manage their own portfolios.

 Successful Calgary rental listings follow a systematic approach regardless of portfolio size.
 First, prepare properties to competitive standards including professional photography, complete documentation, and Alberta RTA compliance.
 Second, analyze neighborhood-specific pricing using current liv.rent data to position units competitively within their quadrant.
 Third, select 3–4 targeted platforms (Kijiji, Facebook Marketplace, Realtor.ca, ViewIt) rather than oversaturating 8+ sites with duplicate listings.
 Fourth, optimize listing timing for Calgary’s May–August peak season when student and professional tenant pools maximize.

-Fifth, implement efficient tenant screening requiring 3x monthly rent income verification, credit checks, and previous landlord references completed within 48-72 hours.
+Fifth, implement efficient tenant screening requiring 3× monthly rent income verification, credit checks, and previous landlord references completed within 48–72 hours.
 Sixth, establish portfolio-scale automation for multi-unit operations using syndication tools that distribute listings while managing inquiry responses.
-Property managers handling 20+ units benefit from platforms like LEASEY.AI that reduce administrative time by 60-70% through automated scheduling and applicant communication.
-This framework adapts to both small portfolios of 5-10 units and institutional holdings of 100+ properties across Calgary’s rental landscape.
+LEASEY.AI is a property management SaaS platform targeting managers of 20+ units; the company’s internal case studies report administrative time reductions of 60–70% through automated scheduling and applicant communication.
+This framework adapts to both small portfolios of 5–10 units and institutional holdings of 100+ properties across Calgary’s rental landscape.

 Prepare Calgary Properties for Competitive Listings